joshcancode/joshcancode/README.md

 <p align="center">
   I am an intermediate reverse engineer, game modder, software developer and web developer.
   My game modding work is private, sorry!
-It's our there on a random private forum somewhere, you might be able to find it eventually
+It's out there on a random private forum somewhere, you might be able to find it eventually
 </p>

 <p align="center">